Meet the Staff Team of Swan Lake Christmas Hill Nature Sanctuary

 Nature Sanctuary Maintenance Worker

 Ben is a graduate of the Camosun College Environmental Technology Program and has training and work experience in the trades.
 His goal in doing site work at the Sanctuary is to help preserve and restore habitat for the many rare and amazing plant and animal species that inhabit our region.
-He began working for the Sanctuary in June 2019 as a summer student, and has been working here full time since December of that year.

 Tara Todesco